Pop-Code/nestjs-console/README.md

 By default, the @Console will tell the module to register all decorated methods at root of the cli.
 `Example of Usage: [options] [command]`

-You can name your provider to use it as a parent command container.
+You can name your provider to be registered in a group command container.
 This is usefull when you have a lot of commands and you want to group them as sub command. (git style)

 To achieve this, you have to group your methods into class.
-You have to pass options to the @Console decorator to configure your provider as a parent command.
+You have to pass options to the @Console decorator to configure the name of the parent cli.
-Decorated methods of the providers will be registered as a sub command instead of beeing registered at root.
+Decorated methods of the providers will be registered as a sub command instead of being registered at root.

 ```ts
 // service.new.ts - a nestjs provider using console decorators (sub commands)